 Some employees may have express lay-off or short time working clauses in their contact of employment, which will permit employers to do the following without express consent:

 - Laying off employees means that the employer provides employees with no work (and no pay) for a period while retaining them as an employee.
 This might be relevant where a downturn in work means fewer employees are required on a temporary basis.
 To satisfy the statutory definition of lay-off an employee must have been given no pay because they have been given no work.
-By and large, employers have been able to access the furlough scheme during the Coronavirus pandemic rather than invoke a lay-off clause.
-However, it is possible that employers may seek to rely on lay-off clauses after the scheme ends in October.

 - Short time working means providing employees with less work (and less pay) for a period whilst retaining them as employees.
 This might be relevant where a downturn in work means a business does not need all employees to work their contracted hours.
 An employee has been put on short time working if, by reason of a reduction in the work provided for the employee by the employer, the employee’s remuneration for the week is less than half a week’s pay.